mesibo/onpremise-loadable-modules/skeleton/README.md

 # Skeleton Module

-This repository contains a bare bones version of a Mesibo Module that explains the usage of different aspects of the module, various callback functions, callable functions and utilities.
+This repository contains a bare-bones version of a Mesibo Module that explains the usage of different aspects of the module, various callback functions, callable functions, and utilities.
 You can download the source code and compile it to obtain the module- a shared library file.
 Also, you can load the pre-compiled module which is provided as `mesibo_mod_skeleton.so`

 The Skeleton Module serves as a reference for all other Sample Modules.
-The complete documentation for Mesibo Modules is available [here](https://mesibo.com/documentation/loadable-modules/)
+The complete documentation for Mesibo Modules is available [here](https://mesibo.com/documentation/on-premise/loadable-modules/)

 ### 1. The C/C++ Source file
 The module name is `skeleton`.
 The C/C++ Source file ie; `skeleton.c`.
-The header file `module.h` containing the definitions of all module related components is included in the C/C++ source as follows:
+The header file `module.h` containing the definitions of all module related components are included in the C/C++ source as follows:
 ```cpp
 #include "module.h"
 ```